 This file is written by ElmerSolver and can be read by ElmerPost.
 ElmerSolver by default writes this file to the mesh directory.
 The file is used mainly for visualization purposes.
+ElmerPost is obsolete and the file format is provided mainly for backward compatibility.
+Many people have written their own workflows using this simple ascii format.

+'''

 ElmerGrid mesh definition file .grd

+'''